-Development proposals in Thaxted's rural setting will be supported which protect and enhance the landscape features that contribute to local distinctiveness and sense of place.
+In relation to any proposed development proposals will be sought which, through effective planning both protect and enhance the landscape features that contribute to local distinctiveness and sense of place.
 Wherever possible proposals will be sought which both improve the integrity of the landscape and reinforce its character through introducing new and/or enhanced elements where distinctive features or characteristics are absent.
-Development proposals with a significant impact on the landscape setting of Thaxted should be accompanied by a landscape and visual impact appraisal.

-5.5 WILDLIFE HABITATS AND LANDSCAPE FEATURES
+5.5 WILDLIFE HABITATS

-- 5.5.1 Thaxted's unspoilt and varied landscape is rich in wildlife.
-95% of the respondents to the questionnaire thought that it was important to manage/protect local wildlife sites.
-It is therefore essential that any potential development within an area of wildlife habitat value should be considered in the context of its importance for local wildlife. - 5.5.2 The following specific sites were identified in the questionnaire responses as being important as wildlife habitats and deserving of protection: - Copthall Lane (stream and meadows) - West Wood - Essex County Council owned site next to The Mead (Chalky Meadow) - Piggot's Hill - Chelmer Valley/fields adjacent to Watling Lane
+5.5.1 Thaxted's unspoilt and varied landscape is rich in wildlife.
+The following specific sites were identified in the questionnaire responses as being important as wildlife habitats and deserving of protection:

+- Copthall Lane (stream and meadows)

+- West Wood

+- Essex County Council owned site next to The Mead (Chalky Meadow)

+- Piggot's Hill

+- Chelmer Valley/fields adjacent to Watling Lane

 - The Churchyard

 - Cutler's Green

 - Spinney to the east of Dunmow Road to the south of the Tennis Courts